Update you browser

 What's needed from you

-As part of your application, you must submit a single illustrated document (PDF, maximum 20 pages) showing us a diverse range of projects from either previous studies, professional work or self-initiated work.
+For your application we want you to compile a single illustrated document (PDF, maximum ten pages and project proposal) showing us a diverse range of projects from previous studies, professional work or self-initiated work and you must include a project proposal.
 This should show clearly through writing and images of your own work your interest in pursuing Design as an interdisciplinary field that seeks to address current and future challenges.

-You must also submit a 500-word project proposal: an indicative statement about what you intend to undertake as a Design Futures issue on the programme.
-It is recognised that this project will change and develop whilst you are studying on the programme.
+The project proposal (700 words) is an indicative statement about what you intend to undertake as a Design Futures issue on the programme.
+It is recognised that this will change and develop whilst you are studying on the programme.

 • Proposed project title